MeetShah-dev/webtech/README.md

 # Surrey-Horizon

 A cloud-native, microservices-based digital magazine built for organisations and universities.
-It provides a centralised hub for non-work updates, news, and events; combining structured publishing, moderation, and real-time engagement without cluttering email channels.
+It provides a centralised hub for non-work updates, news, and events; combining secure authentication, structured publishing, moderation, and real-time engagement without cluttering email channels.

 # Purpose